Jane Avril - Biography

 In changing her name it would serve to be both exotic and a protection that as her fame grew she would not reveal herself to her mother.

-Théodore de Wyczéwa poet, theatre lover and Wagner expert - she described their relationship "it was the beginning of the strangest and most beautiful friendship of my life."
+Jane Avril met Théodore de Wyczéwa whilst one day strolling in the gardens of the Bal Bullier.
+Théodore de Wyczéwa poet, theatre lover and Wagner expert - she described their relationship, "it was the beginning of the strangest and most beautiful friendship of my life."

-After a spell of some months Jane disappeared and returned to dance at the Bal Bullier, however, she and Théodore continued in their friendship upon which she would rely.
+After a spell of some months Jane Avril disappeared and returned to dance at the Bal Bullier, However, she and Théodore continued in their friendship upon which she would continue to rely.

 After reassessing her life after a proposal of marriage to a son of a tea planter she became a cashier at a sideshow during the Paris exhibition of 1889 when she was still only 21.
-After her cashier booth closed for the day Jane would with friends visit the theatre, go roller skating or horse back riding - Jane became a first class horse woman.
+After her cashier booth closed for the day Jane would with friends visit the theatre, go roller skating or horseback riding - Jane Avril became a first class horse woman.

-With the exhibition closing after great acclaim Jane would have had to seek a new post which she did by becoming a member of the "Horseback Beauties" at the Hippodrome where she competed in exhibition hurdle races and raced in chariot races.
+With the exhibition closing after great acclaim Jane Avril would have had to seek a new post which she did by becoming a member of the, 'Horseback Beauties' at the Hippodrome where she competed in exhibition hurdle races and raced in chariot races.

 No longer satisfied with the Latin Quarter Jane started to frequent the more luxurious dance halls in Montmartre.
-As soon as the Moulin Rouge opened it doors in 1889 Jane Avril was there.
+As soon as the Moulin Rouge opened its doors in 1889 Jane Avril was there.

 Jane Avril became Henri de Toulouse-Lautrec's favourite model.
 Jane always admitted that by flinging her to fame in colour Toulouse-Lautrec immeasurably widened her appeal.
 Sometimes Jane Avril would dance and sing as Toulouse-Lautrec worked in his studio and on occasions she persuaded him to leave his usual Montmartre haunts and revisit with Jane the Bal Bullier who from time to time crossed the Seine to take a busman's holiday into her past.

-On Thursdays it was Jane's custom to return to the Bal Bullier with the crowd anticipating her arrival.
+On Thursdays, it was Jane Avril’s custom to return to the Bal Bullier with the crowd anticipating her arrival.
 She would sit in her usual place beside the orchestra.
 Jane would dance with the same partner a Marcel Lenoir who also lived for dance.
 Once the dance was at an end Jane would leave.
-This carried on until one Thursday Marcel didn't show, he had retired and left to join a monastery, on learning this Jane never returned and forsook the Latin Quarter.
+This carried on until one Thursday Marcel didn't show, he had retired and left to join a monastery, on learning this Jane Avril never returned and forsook the Latin Quarter.

-After a couple of weeks they returned to Paris for Jane's debut at the Jardin de Paris season in the Champs Elysees - she became determined to take the English stage by storm.
+After a couple of weeks they returned to Paris for Jane Avril’s debut at the Jardin de Paris season in the Champs Elysees - she became determined to take the English stage by storm.

 Jane Avril finally joined the Quadrille which she had refused until now after being persuaded by Oller the new owner of the Moulin Rouge.